Can a minor put a baby up for adoption without the consent of her parents?

 - Teen pregnancies come with high risk of premature labor and low birth weight.

 Consider your goals and support networks as you plan for your future.
 Click here to read more about options in an unplanned pregnancy, including resources if you want to parent your baby.

 I am an adoption attorney and a birth mother.
 I work with expectant mothers all over the United States.
 I put my baby up for adoption many years ago and know how it feels to experience an unplanned pregnancy at a young age.
 My contact information is below if you have questions, need help, or just want someone to listen.
 I’ve been there and know how you must be feeling.
+I can explain how a minor can put a baby up for adoption or answer any other questions you have.
 I look forward to hearing from you!